History of Baltimore: 2015 protests

 On April 19, 2015, West Baltimore resident Freddie Gray died after being in a coma for a week.
-Gray, who had a record of arrests for petty criminal activity, had been taken into custody after running from police.
+Gray, who had a record of arrests for petty criminal activity, had been taken into custody after being racially profiled by police.
 Gray suffered spinal injuries while in police custody and fell into the coma.
-The cause of his injuries was disputed, with some claiming they were accidental, while others claiming they were the result of police brutality.
+The cause of his injuries was disputed, with many finding they were the result of police brutality.

 Protests were initially nonviolent, with thousands of peaceful protesters filled the City Hall square.
 Protests against police brutality turned violent following Gray's funeral on April 27, as people burned police cruisers and buildings and damaged shops.
 The Governor of Maryland, Larry Hogan sent in the National Guard and imposed a curfew.
 Six police officers were charged with crimes relating to Gray's death.
 One was acquitted, one trial ended in a hung jury, and four cases are ongoing as of June 12, 2016.

 Port Covington development

-On September 19, 2016 the Baltimore City Council approved a $660 million bond deal for the $5.5 billion Port Covington redevelopment project championed by Under Armour founder Kevin Plank and his real estate company Sagamore Development.
+On September 19, 2016, the Baltimore City Council approved a $660 million bond deal for the $5.5 billion Port Covington redevelopment project championed by Under Armour founder Kevin Plank and his real estate company Sagamore Development.
 Port Covington surpassed the Harbor Point development as the largest tax-increment financing deal in Baltimore's history and among the largest urban redevelopment projects in the country.
 The waterfront development that includes the new headquarters for Under Armour, as well as shops, housing, offices, and manufacturing spaces is projected to create 26,500 permanent jobs with a $4.3 billion annual economic impact.
 In an open letter Plank refers to the turbulent history in Baltimore's economic development and civic life as "forks in the road."
 He concludes by saying "we saw one of those great forks in the road, and chose the best course" with Port Covington.
 Mayor Stephanie Rawlings-Blake led the signing of three bills that commit the city to the sale of bonds over the next 15 to 20 years to fund the infrastructure for the Port Covington development on September 28, 2016.

+Francis Scott Key Bridge collapse

+On March 26, 2024 at 1:28 am, the Francis Scott Key Bridge that connects sections of the Baltimore Metropolitan Area was struck by a container ship bound for Singapore, causing the bridge to collapse and killing at least 6 people who were doing construction work on the bridge.